collective/collective.aviary/README.rst

     Integrates `Aviary`_, `FotoFlexer`_ and `Pixlr`_ into Plone.
     Unfortunately, `Aviary support was broken`_ when we test it and it was the only service we wanted to use.
-On the other side, creating a new package with support only for `Aviary`_ allow us better control on its features.
+On the other side, creating a new package with support only for `Aviary`_ allow us better control of its features.

 `plone.app.imagecropping`_
     Allows images to be manually cropped using `Jcrop`_, a jQuery image